 At birth, boys usually have a sleeve of skin that covers the end of the penis.
 This is called the foreskin or prepuce.
-During circumcision the foreskin is removed so that the tip of the penis (the glans) and the opening through which the male urinates (the urethral meatus) are exposed.
+During circumcision the foreskin is removed so that the knob of the penis (the glans), includinng the opening through which the boy urinates (the urethral meatus) is exposed.
 If circumcision is performed during infancy or childhood, it only takes a few minutes.

 For Jewish families, a specially trained religious person called a Mohel does the circumcision as part of a ceremony called a Bris, held on the eighth day of life.
 Circumcision is also routinely performed on the sons of those of the Islamic faith, typically when a boy is between 5 and 10 years of age.
 In the United States non-religious circumcision is usually done by a doctor in the first few days of life; other countries also perform the procedure for non-religious reasons as a matter of social custom.

 Circumcision can be performed on men and boys of all ages, using a wide variety of devices specially designed to make the task quick and accurate.